darktable/Unity-Plane-Mesh-Splitter/README.md

 ### What is the purpose of this tool?

 Say you have a gigantic terrain in a single mesh.
 Unity is going to process the entire mesh when rendering it even though only a small section in front of the camera is visible.
 This tool lets your split this large mesh into smaller submeshes which should greatly improve the performance thanks to the built-in Unity frustum culling (only visible meshes will be rendered).

+### Compability

+- Version 1.0 is compatible with older versions of Unity
+- Version 1.1 was made in Unity 2021.3 using the new mesh API and C#9, so in case you encounter a problem, you can try the old version.

 ### Features